jylisadoney/intro-excel-2/index.md

 ---
 title: Home
 ---
-# Introduction to Excel: Part II
+# Introduction to Excel Part II: Advanced Functions, Charts, and Graphs

-Do you want to learn the basics of Excel and a few time-saving tricks?

 Part II of this workshop will show you how to:
 - create charts and graphs
 - insert advanced functions

-Vist the <a href="https://jylisadoney.github.io/intro-excel-1/" target="_blank">Introduction to Excel: Part I</a> page to get a refresher on how to:
+Need a refresher?
+Visit the <a href="https://jylisadoney.github.io/intro-excel-1/" target="_blank">Introduction to Excel Part I: Tips, Tricks, and Strategies</a> page.
-- organize spreadsheets
-- format data
-- insert basic functions

 # Workshop Prep and Downloads